This review uses Beachbody and Bodi interchangably – in 2023 the brand changed their name to Bodi.

 Yes, I would definitely recommend 9 Week Control Freak for someone looking for a new workout program.

-While it’s not my FAVORITE of the Beachbody programs, this one is, it’s a great program to switch to when I’m tired of the typical workouts.
+While it’s not my FAVORITE of the Bodi programs, this one is, it’s a great program to switch to when I’m tired of your typical workouts.

 There is a great modifier option in these workouts, so if you need to move a little slower, that’s okay.